Financial-Times/origami/README.md

 @include oFonts();
 ```

-_If you want to include a font which is provided by Origami but not included by for your brand default, [specifically load the font](#loading-specific-web-fonts-provided-by-origami) separately._
+_If you want to include an Origami font which is not included by default for your brand, [specifically load the font](#load-a-specific-web-font-provided-by-origami) separately._

-### Loading specific web fonts provided by Origami
+### Load a specific web font provided by Origami

 ```scss
 @import 'o-fonts/main';